valora-inc/hooks/docs/shortcut-hooks.md

 ### Testing a Shortcut Hook

-The [hooks live preview](live-preview.md) mode in Valora, is the easiest way to test your shortcut hook while developing it.
+The [hooks live preview](live-preview.md) mode in Valora is the easiest way to test your shortcut hook while developing it.

 Alternatively, you can use the following scripts via the command line.